 Legacy system migration to Dynamics 365

 The other possible approach is to do a one-time migration and then shut down the legacy system for good.
-This approach usually works best when the legacy software is already causing trouble, and you don’t want to put up with up any longer.
+This approach usually works best when the legacy software is already causing trouble, and you don't want to put up with it any longer.

 The process of moving data from a legacy system to the new software will be the more complicated part of the software migration.
 The organization needs to outline a plan, allocate resources, estimate effort, and record evolution carefully for data migration.
 To avoid future problems like finding you never migrated a whole block of data, you must keep a close eye on the data migration tasks.
 This will also prevent the data migration from turning into a never-ending story, as it is frequently the case.